mahesh-panchal/NBIS_project_template/workflow/containers/README.md

 ## Uploading the Docker image to Github packages

-UPDATE: Docker package repository `docker.pkg.github.com` is being retired in favour of the container registry `ghcr.io`.
-One primary difference is packages are no longer at the repository level, but at the owner/registry level.

 Docker images can be built locally and pushed to Github packages:
 ```bash
 docker build -t docker.pkg.github.com/<registry>/<repository>/<image_name>:<tag> .